liesnikov/extensible-elaborator/paper/main.md

 t = f _ arg
 ```

-This declaration would desugar to something like
+This declaration would desugar to

 ```
 t = coerce _ (f _ (coerce _ arg))